Pages

 Day 5 - Microenterprise

+Day 5 – Microenterprise Clean water isn’t the only thing Water Missions provides to the communities they work with.
+There has got to be more.
+We’ve only been to five villages, and two of them have had water systems implemented in the past that have failed, leaving those communities with a sense of failure and abandonment.
 If you were to go to the doctor because you were sick and they gave you medicine, you’d continue to go back to that doctor to seek healing for your sickness.
 But, if the doctor taught you how to avoid getting sick, you’d be more apt to protect yourself from sickness in the future.
 In the same way, Water Missions isn’t trying to prescribe a pill and leave it at that.
-They’re addressing the root of the problem, and they train the people of the community to avoid or overcome problems in the future.
+They’re addressing the root of the problem, and they train the people of the community to avoid...

 Wednesday, December 7, 2011